-At the conclusion of Plastic Free July, Steph and Cassie collated their super-practical tips, stats and tricks to transition away from single-use plastic.
+As we kick off Plastic Free July for another year, Steph and Cassie collate their super-practical tips, stats and tricks to transition away from single-use plastic.
 Enjoy.

 A PRACTICAL GUIDE TO QUIT PLASTIC

 Below you will find tips, tricks and facts that we shared during the Plastic Free July.
 Click to be directed to the tip that interests you most, OTHERWISE, simply scroll to digest and absorb them all!
 We hope you find our daily edit useful, practical and most of all, achievable.
 Remember, Rome wasn’t built in a day – this list doesn’t need to be consumed all at once, we have compiled our tidy list all in one place for you to come back to whenever you’re ready to take you plastic free journey a step further.

 1: Let’s commence – the hypocrisy of single-use